-A sample ICF is provided in the Protocol Appendix III.
+A sample ICF is provided in the MTN-038 study protocol.
 Sites are responsible for adapting the sample as needed for local use.
 Local adaptation may include reformatting the consent forms in accordance with local IRB/EC requirements.
-Sites are responsible for following the procedures in the MTN MOP and the DAIDS Protocol Registration Manual when adapting site-specific ICF(s).
-The ICF must be reviewed and approved by MTN LOC (FHI 360) prior to IRB/EC submission.
-After regulatory approval is obtained, the approved ICF must be submitted to the DAIDS Protocol Registration Office (PRO) prior to initial use.
+Sites are responsible for following the procedures in the MTN MOP and the DAIDS Protocol Registration Manual when adapting site-specific ICFs.
+All ICFs must be reviewed and approved by MTN LOC (FHI 360) prior to IRB/EC submission.
+After regulatory approval is obtained, the approved ICF must be submitted to the DAIDS PRO prior to its initial use.

-Each site is responsible for preparing bulk supplies of their approved ICF(s) and only using the currently approved versions during the study.
-Upon sites receiving final IRB/EC and any other applicable regulatory approval(s) for an amendment to the ICF(s), the updated version should be implemented immediately and submitted to DAIDS PRO per the timelines outlined in the DAIDS Protocol Registration Manual.
+Each site is responsible for preparing bulk supplies of their approved ICFs and only using the currently approved versions of the ICFs during the study.
+Upon receiving final IRB/EC and any other applicable regulatory approval(s) for an amendment to ICF, sites should submit the updated version to DAIDS PRO per the timelines outlined in the protocol registration manual.
+Re-consenting of participants with the newly approved ICF(s) should occur immediately, meaning without delay, usually by or at the participant's next study visit.